Cathryn Campbell, LSW, MSS, MBA, PCC

 Anxiety makes your body, mind, and life completely miserable and chronically uncomfortable.
-Click HERE to take the Anxiety & Stress Quiz to gain insight into how much anxiety is affecting you.
-I give my clients the tools, like the practice of Soothing Rhythm Breathing, to effectively manage the difficult physical experiences of anxiety, the skills to successfully navigate the mental challenges of chronic worry, and the strategies to reengage and reconnect with life and loved ones.
+I give my clients the tools and strategies to effectively manage the difficult physical experiences of anxiety, the skills to successfully navigate the mental challenges of chronic worry, and the strategies to reengage and reconnect with life and loved ones.
 I help my clients be more fully present and show them how to live with purpose, meaning, and satisfaction, even in the presence of anxiety, panic, and overwhelming stress.

 Twenty years ago I was in the same boat, anxiety and panic were taking over my life.
 From the outside it probably looked like I had it all together – I had just graduated from Wharton with my MBA, my husband and I had recently bought and were renovating our first home.
 Our first child was a year old and I held a position of significant responsibility in the pharmaceutical industry.
 Our nanny had dinner started when we arrived home at the end of day and life was good, or so it seemed.

 On the inside, my heart and my mind were always racing and I was constantly holding my breath (literally and figuratively).
 I was worried about everything and anticipating that bad things were going to happen.
 I was overthinking and over planning everything and was having a hard time focusing at work and an even harder time sleeping at night.
 Irritability was the norm and I had developed a variety of chronic and problematic stomach and lung issues.
 My relationships at home and work were suffering, my health was suffering, I was suffering.
 Something had to change and fast!